Initiatives for Dietary Education

 We offer an educational PowerPoint presentation titled The Secrets of Preserved Foods, which schools can give to each student.
 By viewing the material, students will learn about the history of preserved food and how it is made, gaining an appreciation of the importance of food and how it should not go to waste.

-This is an on-site lesson in the form of a quiz utilizing slides.
+This is an Onsite Class Program in the form of a quiz utilizing slides.
 Our instructors can visit your school and provide this lesson.
 This is a fun way to learn how to preserve food and gain basic knowledge about food labels.

 Program features